 With packing, transport, and your pet’s health on the line, a long-distance move may be too big of a feat for you to handle on your own.
 Fortunately, you don’t have to.

-One of the best ways to make your long-distance move as stress-free as possible is to hire a moving company.
+Hiring a moving company is one of the best ways to make your long-distance move as stress-free as possible.

-Plus, it will free you from having to worry about the technicalities of moving your items.
+Plus, it will free you from worrying about the technicalities of moving your items.
 Instead, you can focus on prepping your furry friend for the trip to a new home.
-This prep involves making sure they are comfortable during the journey and paperwork, like their health certificate, vaccination confirmation, etc.
+This prep involves ensuring they are comfortable during the journey and doing paperwork like their health certificate, vaccination confirmation, etc.

 To sum up